Dhru-win/nlp_news_articles/README.md

 ## Processes

-* Data collection
+* Data collection \n

-Data was collected from New york times API
+Data was collected from New york times API \n
 All the articles posted on new york times in the Aug 2023

-* Data cleaning and text pre-processing
+* Data cleaning and text pre-processing \n
-Used pandas for basic column filtering
+Used pandas for basic column filtering \n
 Used SpaCy for text preprocessing

-* Model building for semantic search
+* Model building for semantic search\n
 To group similarity of document with each other using SBERT sentence transformer.